-The purpose of this policy is to explore some forms of peer on peer abuse.
+The purpose of this policy is to explore some forms of child on child.
 The policy also includes a planned and supportive response to the issues.

-At we Tenacres First School have the following policies in place that should be read in conjunction with this policy:
+At Tenacres First School we have the following policies in place that should be read inconjunction with this policy:

-- 3.1 Anti-Bullying including Online Bullying Policy - 3.2 Safeguarding and Child Protection Policy - 3.3 Managing Allegations / Whistleblowing Policy - 3.4 Behaviour Policy - 3.5 Health & Safety Policy - 3.6 Online Safety Policy
+- 3.1 Anti-Bullying including Online Bullying Policy - 3.2 Safeguarding and Child Protection Policy - 3.3 Managing Allegations / Whistleblowing Policy - 3.4 Behaviour Policy - 3.5 Health & Safety Policy

-4. Framework and Legislation
+4.0 Framework and Legislation

 This policy is supported by the key principles of the Children's Act, 1989 that the child's welfare is paramount.
-Another key document is Working Together, 2018, highlighting that every assessment of a child, 'must be informed by the views of the child'.
-(Working Together, 2018:21) This is echoed by Keeping Children Safe in Education, 2021 through ensuring procedures are in place in schools and settings to hear the voice of the child.
+Another key document is Working Together, 2023 highlighting that every assessment of a child, 'must be informed by the views of the child'.
+(Working Together, 2023) This is echoed by Keeping Children Safe in Education, 2024 through ensuring procedures are in place in schools and settings to hear the voice of the child.

-5 Abuse and harmful behaviour
+4.1 Abuse and harmful behaviour